realm/realm-dotnet/internals/RealmSimpleLinq.md

 The diagram here is elided to shortcut details shown in the detailed initial diagram above.

+Note that because we're not doing anything with the results, we use the simple `query_count` call rather than needing to create an internal `Results`.

 @dot
 digraph {
     node[shape = box, style=rounded]